-So what’s the purpose of purpose-built data centers?
-A purpose-built data center is designed from the ground up for specific data center usage.
-Many data centers are retrofitted facilities, meaning they are large warehouses or factories that have later been converted into a data center.
+What’s the purpose of purpose-built data centers?
+A purpose-built data center is designed and developed from the ground up for specific mission-critical data center operations.

 Purpose-Built Data Centers vs Retrofitted Facilities

-Certification and Uptime – The Uptime Institute groups data centers into four basic certification categories: Tier I, II, III, and IV.
+Design Standards – The Uptime Institute groups data centers into four basic certification categories: Tier I, II, III, and IV.
 Each tier must have a certain amount of uptime and redundancy.

 Tier IV is the highest possible certification; they are as secure, reliable, and redundant as can be.
 Sometimes referred to as the four 9’s, Tier IV data centers have 99.99% availability, which equates to less than an hour of downtime a year.